 The shares represented by your properly signed BLUE proxy card will be voted in accordance with your directions.
 If you do not specify a choice with respect to a proposal for which our Board of Directors has made a recommendation, the shares covered by your signed BLUE proxy card will be voted as recommended by our Board in this proxy statement.
 We encourage you to vote on all matters to be considered.
 Our Board urges you NOT to sign or return any white proxy card that may be sent to you by VIEX.
-If, on the record date, your shares were not held in your name, but rather were held in an account at a broker, dealer, bank or other nominee (commonly referred to as being held in "street name"), you are the beneficial but not record owner of those shares.
-A beneficial owner should follow the instructions of his, her or its broker, dealer, bank or other nominee in order to vote any shares.
+If, on the record date, your shares were not held in your name, but rather were held in an account at a broker (commonly referred to as being held in "street name"), you are the beneficial but not record owner of those shares.
+A beneficial owner should follow the instructions of his, her or its broker in order to vote any shares.